glotzerlab/coxeter/README.rst

 .. code:: bash

+   cd doc
-   pip install sphinx sphinx_rtd_theme
+   pip install -r requirements.txt

 You can then use Sphinx to create the actual documentation in either PDF or HTML form by running the following commands in the coxeter root directory:

 .. code:: bash

-   cd doc
    make html # For html output
    make latexpdf # For a LaTeX compiled PDF file open build/html/index.html